Jacobs Well

 Jacobs Well has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified five projects expected to impact the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified five projects that may affect this region.
 Notable projects include Calypso Bay, Stapylton-Jacobs Well Road Upgrade, Pelican on Parade Estate, and Pelican Place Estate.
-The following list details those considered most relevant.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.